wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/7-exercise-project-component-versions.md

 }
 ```

-Withing the `features` array, update the `version` property of the first feature object to `1.2.0.0`.
+Within the `features` array, update the `version` property of the first feature object to `1.2.0.0`.

 ```json
 "features": [